CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Liquids/ILiquidDefinition.md

 The ILiquidDefinition defines the liquid an [ILiquidStack](ILiquidStack) consists of.
 Unlike the ILiquidStack, this interface allows you to change fluid properties.

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.liquid.ILiquidDefinition;`

 ## Methods
 So, what can we do with it?